cameronhimself/griptape/README.md

 For usage server-side, this package requires [`node-canvas`](https://www.npmjs.com/package/canvas), which has has some OS-specific build requirements.
 Take a look at their [documentation](https://github.com/Automattic/node-canvas/wiki/_pages).

 For the browser, however, `node-canvas` is not required, since we'll be using the browser's native canvas.
-For that reason, `node-canvas` is a peer dependency--it won't be installed unless you install it explicitly.
-So if you only need `griptape` in the browser, `npm install griptape` is all you need to do.
+For that reason, `node-canvas` is an optional dependency--if it bombs on install, you don't need to worry about if you only intend to use griptape in the browser.

 ## Patterns